• Skip to primary navigation

 Perhaps one of the most famous of the Calgary museums is the Glenbow Museum.
 An art and history museum, you can easily spend the better part of a day wandering through its many exhibits!
 With the belief that “art is for everyone”, the museum places an emphasis on community and confluence, a place to share knowledge, ideas, experiences, and opinions.
 Parts of the museum are dedicated to regional art and culture while there’s also an ever-revolving array of exhibits from around the world, so you can expect to be wowed by both historical and contemporary art, fashion, history, and innovation.

-With exhibits featuring early life in Calgary and the immigration experience as well as such specific exhibitions such as Métis activism and portraiture of life during the pandemic, you’ll continuously be both entertained and educated with a visit to the Glenbow.
+With exhibits featuring early life in Calgary and the immigration experience as well as specific exhibitions such as Métis activism and portraiture of life during the pandemic, you’ll continuously be both entertained and educated with a visit to the Glenbow.
 All in all, the Glenbow Museum is an amazing introduction to museums in Calgary, and should not be missed.

 Fort Calgary

 The meeting of the Bow and Elbow rivers in Calgary has always been a significant part of Alberta’s history, and Fort Calgary is the place to go to learn about its importance.
-With a deep Indigenous history, there is information about the Blackfoot, Nakoda, and Tsuut’ina peoples that lived on this land for centuries.
+With a deep Indigenous history, there is information about the Blackfoot, Nakoda, and Tsuut’ina peoples who lived on this land for centuries.
 Fort Calgary was built with the arrival of the North West Mounted Police in 1875, and, in 1914, the buildings were repurposed as a hospital, refuge, and more.

 Since 1978, the fort has been an interpretive centre with an emphasis on education and togetherness.
 Today, you can tour such buildings as the Métis Cabin, explore one of their pop-up exhibitions, and spend time learning about the history of the site through their many collections.